No, They Don't Need Us As Consumers

 The government's recent economic survey has flagged these concerns as well.
 It says labour displacement as a result of these technological advancements is of particular concern for a mainly services-driven economy like India, where a significant share of the IT workforce is employed in low value-added services sectors that are most prone to disruption.

-I think these reports also pinpoint why housing is out of reach for more and more people around the world.
-It’s currently fashionable on the internet and in the media to blame “NIMBYs and zoning,” which implies that the “free market” will solve the problem on its own if only the damn government and pesky citizens would get out of the way and let supply and demand work their magic.
-They argue that the Invisible Hand will make shelter affordable for the masses through a kind of “trickle-down theory” of housing.
-By building more high-end homes, luxury condos, McMansions, apartment towers and gated communities, the logic goes, the wealthy will decamp to them leaving more houses and apartments available for the rest of us.
-Problem solved and, as always, it’s all due to less government interference!
+I think these reports also pinpoint why housing is out of reach for more and more people.
+It’s currently fashionable on the internet and in the media to blame “NIMBYs and zoning,” which implies that the “free market” will solve the problem on its own if only the damn government and those pesky liberal do-gooders would get out of the way and let supply and demand work their magic.
+The “Abundance Liberals” assert that the Invisible Hand will make shelter affordable for everyone through a kind of “trickle-down theory” of housing.
+By building more high-end homes, luxury condos, McMansions, exclusive apartment towers and gated communities, they argue, the wealthy will decamp to them leaving more houses and apartments available for the rest of us.
+Problem solved and, as always, it’s due to less government interference!

-But this theory is hard to swallow.
-Housing is wildly expensive all over the world right now across a broad spectrum of countries.
+But I find this theory hard to swallow.
+Housing is wildly expensive all over the world right now in virtually every country on earth.
 It’s hard to believe that housing is getting more and more expensive everywhere on earth simultaneously just due to NIMBYs and zoning.
-However it does seem correlated with rising inequality.
-That is, houses aren’t particularly expensive in historical terms, it’s just that less people than before are able to afford them—that is, they are “house poor.”
-This was the conclusion of a recent post by Blair Fix, and the evidence presented above seems to back this up:
+However, it does seem correlated with rising inequality.
+This is the logical result of everything in the economy being exclusively targeted to the capricious whims and proclivities of the top 10 percent of income earners.
+This comment from Hacker News makes the point more directly (lightly edited, my emphasis):

 The rich are demonstrably less discerning of every marginal dollar.
 They will pay more for the exact same asset than someone who is only middle class or lower.
 This means the rich own everything, and therefore just keep getting richer, because the US abandoned any form of redistribution.